Ball Python Care Sheet

 Mite Prevention, Symptoms and Treatment

 Anytime you bring a reptile in your home or collection, make sure that you quarantine them away from other reptiles.
-There is a product called Prevent-A-Mite that you can spray into their enclosure which will really do a great job.
+There is a product called Provent-A-Mite that you can spray into their enclosure which will really do a great job.

 If your Ball python is hanging out in their water dish a lot and you see black specks floating around in the water, you may have a snake with mites.
 Also, you can double check their scales to see if there are any raised scales with mites hiding.